sul-cidr/trials-of-slavery/src/documents/08 1717 Aaron van Bengal/08 1717 Aaron van Bengal EN_CJ 321.md

 ---
 title: AARON VAN BENGALEN
-citation: CJ 321 Criminele Process Stukken, 1717, document 7.
+citation: CJ 321 Criminele Process Stukken, 1717, ref.
+7-9.
 ---

 To my lord, the honourable N. Beeomondt, independent fiscal at the Cape of Good Hope.